DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/teamwork.md

 ## Loes & Kimmy

 ## Joe
-* doing: editing chapter 8 including summary, with many changes to the text
+* doing: editing chapter 10 / appendix 1 : software summary, with many changes to the text
-* will do: replace text with image in chapter 5, together with kimmy
+* will do: replace text with image in chapter 5
-* will do: edit chapter 9 and appendices, with many changes to the text
+* will do: edit chapter 11 / appendix 1 : glossary, with many changes to the text